lnnhpmp/SpaceX-Launches-Record/README.md

 I added unit tests to test the funtionalities (sort, search, filter) and basic table rendering (if `LaunchesTable` renders columns and rows on current page).

 This helped with debugging.
 If it's daily work, I'd love to do it in a TDD way to implement the funtionalities.

+#### Combile multiple filtering conditions

+All functionalities (search, sort, filter) are triggered in corresponded components.
+Each one returns a `filtered/sorted result`.
+The intersection of the `filtered/sorted result`s are computed in `App.tsx`.
+In the meanwhile, I store the `originalData`.
+For example when user searched some text then cleared it out and press enter, it should show the original table.

 ### Responsive UI